Why Washington State Doesn't

 "The tax system of Washington, in the main, was established when the ownership of real and tangible personal property was a fair measure, if not the only measure, of taxpaying ability.
 This system imposed almost the entire cost of government upon the owners of real and tangible personal property….
 Since Statehood the scope of government has expanded beyond the bounds that then could have been contemplated.
 Likewise the forms of wealth of this State have changed along with the expansion of the economic life of its citizens….
 Many States have met this enormous increased cost of government by providing method of taxation whereby the tax burden is equalized…."

 At first, the demands for tax reform took the shape of caps on taxes that the state could levy.
-A group called the Federation of Taxpayers made up of farmers and realtors worked to collect signatures and successfully placed on the ballot an initiative limiting the tax levy for all government, state and local, to $40 million in 1924.
-They were defeated, but this action reflected the frustration of property owners regarding the growing property tax burden.
+In 1924, a group called the Federation of Taxpayers made up of farmers and realtors worked to collect signatures and successfully placed on the ballot an initiative limiting the combined property tax levy for all government entities, state and local, to 40 mills ($40 tax per thousand dollars of assessed value).
+The measure was defeated, but the effort reflected the frustration of property owners regarding the growing property tax burden.

 The West Coast was already in recession before the Great Depression officially began.
 The region’s manufacturing industries were hard hit by the rapid demobilization of the U.S. following the end of World War I, which also affected its mining and timber industries.
 Growing global recession in 1927 also hit the Northwest because of the dependence of the region’s farming and extractive economies on world trade.
 The effects of this depression were felt in the rural parts of Washington by 1927.
 The agriculture industry throughout the country had experienced deep decline during the 1920s, seeing 5 billion of its 18 billion dollar income wiped out.